Validation Methods for Energy Time Series Scenarios from Deep Generative Models: Numerical studies

 For the analysis of the ACF, we follow the standard approach used in the literature of matching historical and generated scenarios by the best match of the ACF, see Section~\ref{sec:TheoryACF}.
 Figure~\ref{fig:ACF} shows four selected scenarios and their respective ACFs for PV capacity factor, wind capacity factor, and intra-day prices, respectively.

-For all three data sets, the mean-squared-error selection finds DGM-generated scenarios with an ACF similar to the ACF of the respective historical scenario, indicating a good match of the autocorrelation of the respective sample.
-However, as discussed in Section~\ref{sec:TheoryACF}, the matching ACFs are no proof of a good representation of the historical data.
+For all three data sets, the Euclidean distance selection described in Section~\ref{sec:TheoryACF} finds DGM-generated scenarios with an ACF similar to the ACF of the respective historical scenario, indicating a good match of the autocorrelation of the respective sample.
+However, as discussed in Section~\ref{sec:TheoryACF}, the matching ACFs are no proof of a good representation of the historical time series.
 Indeed, Figure~\ref{fig:ACF} shows that there are scenarios in the generated sets that exhibit similar autocorrelation as the 4 considered historical scenarios.
 Besides, similar ACFs do not necessarily indicate that two scenarios stem from the same stochastic process, e.g., the first row of wind and the second row of price scenario in Figure~\ref{fig:ACF} have very similar ACFs despite describing two different data sets.
 In conclusion, we find that the ACF should only be tested if a matching autocorrelation is a specific requirement.
+In particular, the limitation to single scenarios and the resulting lack of subsequent implications about the full scenario sets are highly problematic.
 In any case, the results should be treated with caution.